I’m not __________________ (Good enough, smart enough, etc.)

 Lean into your strengths and recruit to your weaknesses.

-- Have open door training sessions twice a year
+- Have open door training sessions twice a year for people interested in working with the youth.

 - Make appeals on social media for something you or the group needs